 - features that make up the pool chemistry.

 The qualified person must have the management of the pool’s water quality under their continuous technical supervision.
 This person must be readily available when the pool is operating.
-This doesn’t mean the qualified person must be at the pool at all times – just available if needed.
-If they are not available, the pool cannot be used.
+This doesn’t mean the qualified person must be at the pool at all times, just available if needed.
+If they're not available, the pool can't be used.

 You must arrange for monthly microbiological monitoring of the pool water.
 For this testing, pool water samples are sent to laboratories that specialise in water treatment.

 Contact your local council to find out about environmental health testing services.

 The filtration system must be able to cope with the treatment regime in the Standard.